Executive Summary

 Week 1: Data Collection

-- Calculate current monthly token usage
+- Calculate current monthly token usage across all applications

-- Analyze usage patterns (steady vs. variable)
+- Analyze usage patterns (steady vs. variable, seasonal trends)

 - Document compliance and latency requirements

-- Assess existing infrastructure capacity
+- Assess existing infrastructure capacity and personnel expertise

 Week 2: Cost Modeling

-- Calculate 3-year cloud API costs
+- Calculate 3-year cloud API costs at current and projected rates

-- Model on-premise infrastructure costs
+- Model on-premise infrastructure costs (hardware, power, space, personnel)

-- Calculate break-even point
+- Calculate your specific break-even point for each workload tier

 Week 3: Requirements Analysis

-- Define model quality requirements
+- Define model quality requirements per workload

 - Establish performance and latency targets

-- Document security and compliance needs
+- Document security and compliance needs by data type

-- Assess internal expertise and capacity
+- Assess internal expertise gaps and realistic hiring timelines

 Week 4: Decision and Planning

-- Select deployment strategy (cloud, on-prem, hybrid)
+- Select deployment strategy (cloud, on-prem, or hybrid)

-- Create implementation roadmap
+- Create a phased implementation roadmap with clear milestones

-- Define success metrics
+- Define success metrics and quarterly review cadence

-- Present business case to leadership
+- Present business case to leadership with sensitivity analysis

 Month 2+: Implementation

-- Measure actual vs. projected costs
+- Measure actual vs. projected costs and performance

 The choice between cloud and on-premise AI infrastructure is no longer binary.
-Organizations achieving the best outcomes combine both strategically—using on-premise for high-volume, predictable workloads and cloud for flexibility and experimentation.
+Organizations achieving the best outcomes combine both strategically---using on-premise for high-volume, predictable workloads and cloud for flexibility and experimentation.
 Analyze your specific usage patterns, compliance requirements, and cost tolerance to determine the optimal mix.
 The economics favor on-premise at scale, but the flexibility of cloud remains valuable.
 Build a strategy that balances both.